 - Bold Mediterranean flavors.
 Tons of flavors that pop, like crisp cucumbers and red onion, salty feta, and fresh herbs.

 - Meal Prep.
-These healthy turkey meatballs make a great make-ahead meal.
+These turkey meatballs make a great make-ahead meal.
 You can also make a double batch and freeze some for later!
 If you love meatballs, try my Meatball and Couscous Soup next.

-- Feta cheese - I used crumbled full-fat feta cheese but use a feta block in brine for more flavor.
+- Feta cheese.
+I used crumbled full-fat feta cheese but use a feta block in brine for more flavor.

-- Herbs - Dried oregano, fresh dill and fresh parsley.
+- Herbs.
+Dried oregano, fresh dill and fresh parsley.
 You can also add in fresh mint if you wish.
 Dried dill will also work if you can't find fresh dill.

-- Tzatziki sauce - I recommend Greek or Icelandic Skyr yogurt.
+- Tzatziki sauce.
+I recommend Greek or Icelandic Skyr yogurt.
 Store-bought tzatziki will also work if you are short on time.

 See the recipe card below for quantities and remaining ingredients.